Epic55/go_bank_app/readme.md

+PLAN TO DO:
+1) SEND BY PHONE
+2) SEND BY CARD - Implement the Luhn algorithm.
+Create an HTTP server.
+Configure the server to respond to GET requests having a JSON payload.
+Accept valid JSON requests and proceed to step 5, whilst rejecting invalid requests using an HTTP 400 status code.
+Extract the credit card number from the JSON payload.
+Run the Luhn algorithm on the number.
+Wrap the result into a JSON response payload.
+Return the payload back to the user through the HTTP server.
+3) SAVE VYPISKA TO A FILE (FOR WEEK, MONTH, YEAR)
+4) OPEN A NEW PRODUCT (CARD, DEPOSIT, CREDIT).
+IMPLEMENT PRODUCTS BY USING INTERFACE WITH DIFFERENT STRUCTS.
+5) SEND NOFITICATION TO EMAIL
+6) IMPLEMENT LIMITS BY CARD
+7) SET PIN, WITHDRAW BY PIN
+8) PAY CREDIT
+9) CASHBACK WITH PAYMENT

+- DO AN APP USING: INTERFACE + GOR + MUTEX + WG + CHANNEL + SELECT

 #API METHODS (OPERATIONS WITH ACCOUNT):
 1) LOOK ALL USERS ACCOUNTS - GET - localhost:8080/accounts/
 2) LOOK AN ACCOUNT - GET - localhost:8080/accounts/ID